DLibatique/LATN102-S20/notes/module-2-tenses.md

 | 2nd  | -ris        | -minī       |
 | 3rd  | **-tur**        | **-ntur**     |

 So, for example, the 1st person singular present passive indicative of *amō* is *amor*, "I am (being) loved."
-The third person singular present passive indicative of *amō* is *amātur*, "he/she/it is (being) loved."
+The third person singular present passive indicative of *moneō* is *monētur*, "he/she/it is (being) warned."

 ### Present Indicative in the 3rd, 3rd -iō, and 4th Conjugations